 Relieving academic anxiety

 The pressure for students to succeed is greater than ever.
 For many, this pressure is so great that one bad grade equals failure.
 And the risk of disappointing tutors, parents, themselves is unbearable.
 This is where many spirals can start.
-At Tyfy, our matching algorithm matches students with mentors who have already studied the module they need help with.
-They can access the support they need (without taking up the valuable time of their tutors); ask a question; get an answer and get on with their day.
-Instead of spending hours in the library panicking and convincing themselves they’re not good enough to be there.
+At Tyfy, our algorithm matches students with mentors who have already studied the module they need help with.
+They can access the support they need (without taking up the valuable time of their tutors); ask a question; get an answer and get on with their day, instead of spending hours in the library panicking and convincing themselves they’re not good enough to be there.

 Perhaps even more common is the fear over graduate employment.
 An every increasingly competitive employment market means that many graduates are leaving University without the tools they need to find work.
 Simply having a degree appears to no longer be enough.
-At Tyfy, our system of reviews provides mentors with a metric they can use to demonstrate their employable skills: leadership, communication, all the things we put on our CVs unthinkingly.
+At Tyfy, our system of reviews provides mentors with a metric they can use to demonstrate their employable skills: leadership, communication, all the things we include in our CVs unthinkingly.
 Tyfy allows them to prove it, and allows them to rest assured knowing they’re doing something to secure their futures.

 One of the biggest factors contributing to mental health issues in students is social isolation.
 The common misconception that University will be amongst the ‘best years’ of their lives leads to many students being disheartened when they arrive and don’t immediately meet ten new friends, ace their course and meet their soul mate, all in the first week.
-This misguided expectation has the potential to be seriously damaging to student’s mental health- especially if they feel like they don’t fit in, or have no one to talk to.
+This misguided expectation has the potential to be seriously damaging to student’s mental health.
+Especially if they feel like they don’t fit in, or have no one to talk to.

 Levelling the playing field

-In 2018, 20.7% of English domiciled, 18 year olds from low participation neighbourhoods entered higher education, compared to 11.2% in 2006.
+In 2018, 20.7% of English domiciled, 18 year olds from low participation neighbourhoods entered higher education.
+This is compared to 11.2% in 2006.
 University is not the exclusively-rich-white-and-male experience that it once was, and more and more students from widening participation backgrounds are beginning to believe that they belong.
 But once they arrive, they find that not much has changed.
 The rising costs of student living are impacting not only the University experience for these students, but their ability to succeed.
 The average student can expect to spend between £450 and £1070 on books and equipment per year.
 But what happens when they have to make a choice between buying this week’s reading or affording dinner?
 They miss out on the book, they can’t participate in the seminar, and their grades have the potential to suffer.
 Suddenly, they’re at a disadvantage.

 At Tyfy, we want to help level the playing field, so that all students get equal opportunities, regardless of parental income.
-By providing a platform whereby students can buy and sell secondhand textbooks, at a fixed rate, we allow them to participate in their own studies as equals, without any of the barriers they otherwise face.
+By providing a platform whereby students can buy and sell secondhand textbooks, at a fixed rate, we allow them to participate in their own studies as equals.
+Without any of the barriers they otherwise face.

 A final word